Publication Ethics and Malpractice Statement

 Articles reviewed by colleagues support and realize the scientific method.
 It is therefore important to agree on standards of expected ethical behavior for all parties involved in the act of publishing: author, journal editor, peer reviewer, publisher, and the public.

 Department of Physics Education, Faculty of Teacher Training and Education, Universitas Muhammadiyah Prof.DR.
 HAMKA, as the publisher of Omega: Journal of Physics and Physics Education takes trusteeship tasks at all stages of publishing very seriously and we recognize ethical and other responsibilities.
 We are committed to ensuring that advertisements, reprints, or other commercial revenues do not impact or influence editorial decisions.
 In addition, the Faculty of Teacher Training and Education, Universitas Muhammadiyah Prof.DR.
 HAMKA.

-The editors of JPI is responsible for deciding which articles submitted to the journal should be published.
-The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
-The editors may confer with other editors or reviewers in making their decisions.
+Editor Omega: The Journal of Physics and Physics Education is responsible for deciding which of the articles submitted to the journal must be published.
+The validation of the work in question and its importance for researchers and readers must always drive the decision.
+The editors can be guided by the policies of the journal editorial board and are limited by the legal requirements that will apply regarding defamation, copyright infringement, and plagiarism.
+The editors can negotiate with other editors or reviewers in making this decision.